Use this site to find a summary of permissions that are normally given as part of each publisher's copyright transfer agreement.

 Most publishers require you to sign a contract that gives the publisher ALL or some of your copyright.
 Some of the issues may be negotiable.
 Many are not.
 Open access might be possible, often with an additional author fee attached.
 Below are some standard "contracts" that might be of interest to you as you decide where to publish your research.

 If you reuse information from a previously published article, conference, book, thesis or dissertation you MUST provide an appropriate citation.
 If you don't you may plagiarizing yourself.
 Most publishers require you to sign a document that your submission is original and has not been published elsewhere.
-Within a thesis or dissertation you need to acknowledge when substantive portions of your writings have been published elsewhere.
+Within a thesis or dissertation you need to acknowledge if or when substantive portions of your writings have been published elsewhere.